pivotal/blog/content/post/nas-performance-tuning.md

 sub-second time.
 We know the WiFi's throughput (200 Mb/s) was minuscule compared to the file server's (1 Gb/s, 10 Gb/s), so the reason for the speed-up lay elsewhere.

+Other VMs had disks that were placed on the iSCSI datastore; they may have contended with benchmark VM for disk access.
+We feel the contention was minor at most.

 ## <a name="references">References</a>